CLIENT

 And the users had been asking for a map on their dashboard.

-The final high fidelity designs included a prominent, simple dashboard map card.
-There wasn't much functionality to it, just the ability to filter by project type and zoom in to see color coded project status, but users could also make the menu fullscreen and interact with it in a similar way to the main Project List Map.
+The final designs included a prominent, simple dashboard mini map.
+There wasn't much functionality to it, just the ability to filter by project type and zoom in to see color coded project status, but it ended up being one of the most positively received features by stakeholders.

 Project Relationships

-With only a few days to rectify this, I drafted up a few iterations and discussed with my team.
+During our final round of testing, it was revealed that I had misunderstood how related projects worked.
+I learned that a project can only have either a Parent Project or a Subproject, not both (as I had assumed).
+With only a few days to rectify this, I quickly drafted up iterations and discussed with my team.
 With their approval, I was able to swap in the approved iteration in time for our final presentation.
 Phew!

 The before (left) design, when I had misunderstood the feature vs the after design (right, highlighted) when I revisited the concept.